Read these 4-steps to help determine your ideal material handling system

 L-shaped and I-shaped Layouts (also known as through flow)

-- Shipping and receiving docks are located on different sides of building.
+- Shipping and receiving docks are located on different sides of the building.

 - Provide heightened security due to the separate "in" and "out" areas.